aws/aws-app-mesh-examples/walkthroughs/howto-ipv6/README.md

 type: LOGICAL_DNS
 connect_timeout: 1s
 # Determines how the Envoy will perform DNS resolution for this cluster.
-The default is AUTO which is prefer IPv6 and fall back to IPv4
+The default is AUTO which is to prefer IPv6 and fall back to IPv4
 dns_lookup_family: V6_ONLY
 load_assignment:
   cluster_name: cds_egress_bookstore_reviews-v1-${scenarioSuffix}_http_8020